otto-de/api-guidelines/content/guidelines/020_General-Guidelines/010_Basics/010_Basics/070_must-provide-contact-informaton.md

 # provide contact information

-An API-contract must contain contact information of the team owning the respective specification.
+An API contract must contain the contact information of the team owning the respective specification.